 Table~\ref{tab:SupCon_ProjNCE} reports the classification accuracies on CIFAR-10 and CIFAR-100 using cross-entropy (CE), SupCon, and ProjNCE losses.
-We adopt ResNet-18~\cite{he2016deep} as the encoder and train under three label regimes: (i) clean labels; (ii) noisy labels, created by randomly permuting class labels with probability 0.3; and (iii) coarse labels, where classes are grouped into “animal” versus “vehicle.”
-After training, we evaluate each encoder by fitting a linear classifier on a held-out test set with clean labels.
+We adopt ResNet-18~\citep{he2016deep} as the encoder and train under three label regimes: (i) clean labels; (ii) noisy labels, created by randomly permuting class labels with probability 0.3; and (iii) coarse labels, where classes are grouped into “animal” versus “vehicle.”
+In every epoch during training, we evaluate zero-shot classification accuracy on a held-out test set with clean labels\footnote{We compute class centroids in the embedding space and classify new samples by their similarity to those centroids.}.
+We report the best accuracy during training encoders.
 Although the gains in Table~\ref{tab:SupCon_ProjNCE} are modest, ProjNCE consistently outperforms SupCon—presumably because it optimizes a tighter mutual information bound.
 Crucially, this advantage persists under both noisy and coarse labeling, demonstrating ProjNCE’s robustness.
 In Section~\ref{sec:experiment} we present additional experiments measuring the mutual information between learned embeddings and class labels, confirming that ProjNCE yields higher mutual information than SupCon.

-Figure~\ref{fig:ProjNCE_t_sne_weight} visualizes the t-SNE~\cite{van2008visualizing} embeddings of the CIFAR-10 test dataset using ResNet-18 trained with different loss functions under a label noise probability of $0.3$.
+Figure~\ref{fig:ProjNCE_t_sne_weight} visualizes the t-SNE~\citep{van2008visualizing} embeddings of the CIFAR-10 test dataset using ResNet-18 trained with different loss functions under a label noise probability of $0.3$.
 In Figures~\ref{subfig:t_sne_w0} and~\ref{subfig:t_sne_w1}, the embeddings learned by SupCon and ProjNCE are displayed, showing similar clustering patterns with respect to class.
-To observe how the adjustment term in the ProjNCE loss influences embedding clusters, we add weights $\beta$ of $5$ and $10$ to the adjustment term, with the resulting embeddings shown in Figures~\ref{subfig:t_sne_w5} and~\ref{subfig:t_sne_w10}, respectively.
+To observe how the adjustment term in the ProjNCE loss influences embedding clusters, we emphasize the adjustment term by weighting it with $\beta$ of $5$ and $10$, with the resulting embeddings shown in Figures~\ref{subfig:t_sne_w5} and~\ref{subfig:t_sne_w10}, respectively.
 Specifically, we use the following loss with~$\beta\in\{5,10\}$:

-Compared to SupCon, embeddings trained with a weight of 5 (Figure~\ref{subfig:t_sne_w5}) exhibit increased dispersion, whereas those trained with a weight of 10 (Figure~\ref{subfig:t_sne_w10}) form distinct subclusters.
+Compared to SupCon, embeddings trained with a weight of 5 (Figure~\ref{subfig:t_sne_w5}) exhibit increased dispersion with two clusters for each class, and those trained with a weight of 10 (Figure~\ref{subfig:t_sne_w10}) form more distinct subclusters.
 We attribute this behavior to improved separation of false-positive samples, which prevents the embeddings from collapsing too tightly around their centroids.